react-native-community/discussions-and-proposals/.github/ISSUE_TEMPLATE/default.md

+---
+name: 'Write a proposal ✍️'
+about: Start a new conversation about a broad topic for React Native
+---

 <!--
 Hello there!
 Thanks for deciding to start a conversation about React Native and how it could evolve for the better!